 Sales compensation planning and plan complexity tends to relate to the size of the organisation and the number of departments or product interests vying for the mindshare.
 The behavioural consequences on performance based compensation can have unintended results even in small organisations with simple measurements criteria.

-It is in the nature of who sell for a living to resist structure or anything that curtails freedom to operate their own way, yet having a clear framework of connected processes that reflect the course of a sale and facilitate progress measurement, is an underutilised means of influencing sales behaviour.
+It is in the nature of those who sell for a living to resist structure or anything that curtails freedom to operate their own way, yet having a clear framework of connected processes that reflect the course of a customers buying process and facilitat progress measurement, is an underutilised means of influencing sales behaviour.

 As for coaching, senior executives expect their sales director and sales managers to take care of training through interaction on the job or through direction.
 This expectation suffers from the same priority conflict described for coaching.
 As a result investment in developing sales skills and methods is often squeezed between a managers responsibility for short term results and a corresponding lack of adequate budgeting.